Principle 1 - We are accountable for the personal information in our possession or control.

 Client Personal Information

-The Terms and Conditions of every KPMG professional services engagement are documented in each Engagement Letter.
-These Terms and Conditions include a discussion about how KPMG may use and disclose your personal information.
-By signing the Engagement Letter, the client will be providing its consent to the collection, use and disclosure described in the Terms and Conditions.
+The terms and conditions of every KPMG professional services engagement are documented in an engagement letter.
+These terms and conditions include a discussion about how KPMG may collect, use and disclose client personal information.
+By signing the engagement letter, the client is providing its consent to the collection, use and disclosure of personal information described in the terms and conditions.
+If a client provides us with personal information relating to a third party, by signing the engagement letter the client represents and warrants that they have obtained consent from the third party to allow us to collect, use and disclose their personal information as described in the engagement letter.

-Forms and applications used to provide human resources-related services to partners and employees will describe the purposes for which their personal information is required and with whom it will be shared.
+Forms and applications used to provide human resources-related services to KPMG personnel will describe the purposes for which their personal information is required and to whom it will be disclosed.

-Employment candidates will also be advised of the purposes for which their personal information is being collected.
+Employment candidates will also be advised of the purposes for which their personal information is being collected, used and disclosed.

 What happens if you choose not to give us your consent?
 What if you withdraw your consent at a later date?

-KPMG clients always have the option not to provide their consent to the collection, use and distribution of their personal information, or to withdraw their consent at a later stage.
-Where a client chooses not to provide us with permission to collect, use or disclose personal information, we may not have sufficient information to continue providing the client with our services.
+KPMG clients always have the option not to provide their consent to the collection, use and disclosure of their personal information, or to withdraw their consent at a later stage, subject to contractual and legal restrictions and reasonable notice.
+Where a client chooses not to provide us with permission to collect, use or disclose their personal information, we may not be able to provide, or continue to provide, the client with our services.

-Principle 4 – KPMG Canada limits the amount and type of personal information we collect.
+Principle 4 - KPMG limits the amount and type of personal information we collect.

-KPMG will limit the collection of personal information to that which is reasonably required to provide our services or operate our business.
+KPMG will limit the collection of personal information to that which is reasonably required to provide our services and to operate our business.

-Principle 5 – KPMG Canada will use and disclose your personal information only for the purposes for which we have your consent.
+Principle 5 - KPMG will use and disclose your personal information only for the purposes for which we have your consent or as permitted or required by law.
 We will keep personal information only as long as necessary to accomplish these purposes.

-If KPMG intends to use personal information for any purpose not previously identified to the individual, we will obtain their prior consent.
+If KPMG intends to use or disclose personal information for any purpose not previously identified to an individual, we will obtain their prior consent unless we are permitted or required by law to use or disclose their personal information without consent.

 Retention of Personal Information

-In compliance with professional standards, we keep a record of the work performed by KPMG partners and employees.
-This record, or "working papers", may include personal information and will be retained until such working papers are no longer reasonably required for legal, administrative, audit or regulatory purposes.
-Working papers are safeguarded against inappropriate access, as discussed in Principle "7" below.
+In compliance with professional standards, we keep a record of the work performed by KPMG personnel.
+This record, or “working papers”, may include personal information and will be retained until such working papers are no longer reasonably required for legal, administrative, audit, regulatory or professional purposes.
+Working papers are safeguarded against inappropriate access, as discussed in Principle 7 below.

-KPMG retains personal information about current and past partners and employees in accordance with employment laws and standards.
-We will destroy human resources and other files containing partner and employee personal information when such information is no longer reasonably required for legal, administrative, audit or regulatory purposes.
-Certain additional information may be retained to administer and keep former partners and employees informed about our Alumni Program.
-Former partners and employees may request at any time that they not be contacted about the Alumni Program.
+KPMG retains personal information about current and past KPMG personnel in accordance with employment laws and standards.
+We will destroy human resources and other files containing KPMG partner and employee personal information when such information is no longer reasonably required for legal, administrative, audit or regulatory purposes.
+Certain additional information may be retained to administer and to keep former KPMG personnel informed about our Alumni Program.
+Former KPMG personnel may request at any time that they not be contacted about the Alumni Program.

 Personal information collected from individuals seeking employment with KPMG will be retained by KPMG for 24 months so that KPMG may contact the applicant about other positions that may also be of interest.
 Should another suitable position at KPMG become available within this 24 month period, KPMG may contact the applicant to discuss this other position, and the applicant’s information will be retained for an additional 24 months.
 If a candidate is hired, the personal information collected during the application process will be retained in order to establish, manage and terminate the employment relationship.